CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 }
 ```

 If the arm is above the targetted value, it will power downwards.
 If it is below the targetted value, it will power upwards.
-This is still a terrible solution though.
-What we will see here is not the arm holding at the wanted target.
+This is still not the best solution though.
+The arm won't hold at the wanted target.
 It will instead oscillate between being above and below the target.
-Now you can implement tons of different things to hold it up with a holding power using a threshold and all that nonsense, but there is a much better method, and you guessed it, a PID.
+How can we *get slower as we approach the right answer?*

 ## What is PID?

 A PID controller is about controlling a system.
 This system could be, for instance, a robot arm's angle.
 There is a `target`, aka a place to reach, and a `current value`, the place right now.
 There is also an `error`, which is the `target - current value`, or the difference of the two places.
 A PID controller is a piece of code that *minimizes the error* of a system.
 It does so by answering 3 fundamental questions:

-1. How far away is the current value from the target? **current error - used with P.**
+1. How far away is the current value from the target? **reducing the current error - used with P.**
-2. What was the error in the recent past, over time? **past error - used with I.**
+2. What was the error in the recent past, over time? **accounting for past error - used with I.**
-1. How quickly is the error decreasing right now? **past error - used with D.**
+1. How quickly is the error decreasing right now? **preventing the future error - used with D.**

 By answering these questions, a system can be controlled precisely.
-Read on to see how!
+After all, **when the error is minimized, the system is where you want it to be**.
+Read on to see how to use PID controllers.

 ## Proportion